NABUligans/napa/README.md

 ## What's in this repo?

-This repo contains the Benevolent Societies package repository, tools to create the packages in that repo, and the repository list itself.
-This is the default repository used by NABU NetSim.
+This repo contains the Benevolent Societies package repository, the default repository used by NABU NetSim.
+And all the tools to create the packages in that repo, and the repository list itself.

+### What do you need to build the repo?

+- PowerShell 7+